 It never occurred to me to wonder why they would bother with such a small village.
 Some people paid the entry fee with chickens, and most kids just snuck in one way or another.
 I knew not where they came from and where they were headed next — all I cared about was that they were here!

 But my favourite was the woman who sang at the end.
 Her voice was absolutely magical, pure, enchanting.
 She sang in many languages, but we didn’t need to understand the words to feel what she was singing about.
-Everyone hushed up for her show as soon as lights dimmed and the spotlight shone on her — the bearded elven lady.
+Everyone hushed up as soon as lights dimmed and the spotlight shone on her — the bearded elven lady.

 There was no mistaking her.
-Five foot tall, slim, so fair her skin shone, and high cheekbones that stood out even through her beard the colour of moonlight.
+Five foot tall, slim, so fair her skin shone, and high cheekbones that stood out even through beard the colour of moonlight.
 She hasn’t aged a day.

 “And what about you?”
 I asked.

 “That same indiscretion my grandmother had with a gnome that gave me my beard, also gave me a certain affinity to mechanical contraptions.
 Not enough to like it, but enough to withstand the pace of the modern world.
 I fear I might have to go beyond the gauntlet soon, though I wish to stay here just a while longer, to be the last of the fae to cross.
-In the mean-time I perform in pubs and bars in remote villages like this, where they still appreciate the old songs.”
+For now, I perform in pubs and bars in remote villages like this, where they still appreciate the old songs.”

 She sang a song I haven’t heard in years.
-It made my heart flutter, and at once consumed with both joy and sorrow.
-I felt like a child again, sneaking in the cold April morning into the big tent, the world still a wondrous place to be discovered.
-It turned into a song of loss, but then went beyond it and ended up in notes too pure to be described.
+It made my heart flutter, at once consumed with both joy and sorrow.
+I felt a child again, sneaking in the cold April morning into the big tent, the world still a wondrous place to be discovered.
+It turned into a song of loss, then went beyond it and ended up in notes too pure to be described.

 If you enjoyed this short story, why not give Murder In Absentia a chance?
 For the price of a coffee, you’ll get many hours of enjoyment!